bksaiki/bksaiki.github.io/_posts/2025-11-18-round-to-odd.md

   to the midpoints at precision $$p + 1$$;
   representable values and midpoints remain unchanged.
 Safe re-rounding corresponds
-  to the coloring at precision being preserved.
+  to the coloring of the initial value $$x$$, before and after rounding to odd, being preserved.

 Therefore,
   round to odd at precision $$p + 2$$ preserves